ricardoliveira5ro/microservice-email-sender/src/api/README.md

 - API Key Auth
     - Used to authenticate requests to emails/ endpoints.
     - Keys can be scoped to read or write.

+### 📬 Email Flow

+1. Incoming Request to /emails/send-email
+2. Auth Middleware checks `authId` + `key` and its permissions
+3. Validation request body
+4. Add email to job queue
+5. Service either sends immediately or schedules
+6. Email Status is tracked and stored in database

+### 🗂️ Models

+- **User**: Stores username, email, password hash and tokens.
+- **APIKey**: Stores generated keys, permission scopes, and status
+- **Email**: Stores sender, email content, recipients, subject, category, delivery status and Mailtrap payload.

+### 🛡️ Middlewares

+- `apiKeyAuthorizationMiddleware`: Validates API Key and permission scope
+- `jwtMiddleware`: Reconstructs cookies into auth token and sets it as authorization request header
+- `authMiddleware`: Decodes and verifies the token to identify the user
+- `errorHandler`: Centralized error processor that formats, maps, and handles known errors based on environment and type
+- `resetMiddleware`: Decode reset-token from database to verify its authenticity
+- `applicationLogger` & `httpLogger`: Application and route logger
+- `reCaptchaMiddleware`: Validates reCAPTCHA value

+### 📃 Logging

+- Console
+- Logs are batched and flushed to a file every 60 seconds, then uploaded to an AWS S3 bucket

+### 🚀 Deployment

+- The server handles both API endpoints and serves the frontend static build
+- **Database** → MongoDB Atlas
+- **App Hosting** → Render
+- **Queue & Jobs** → Redis Cloud (used with BullMQ)